 Christian Worship is a co-educational class offered to juniors and seniors.
 The two-fold purpose of the class is to learn and discuss principles of Christian worship so that the students can then use what they have learned to lead High School chapel in increasingly meaningful ways.
 We will examine the historical heritage for modern Christian worship and blend those traditions with the existing skills of our students.

 Christian Man is a study of the role of masculinity and how to become a man patterned after God's heart.
 We will examine the life of David, second king of Israel, ancestor of Jesus Christ, and writer of numerous psalms.
 He is depicted as a righteous king, although not without fault, as well as an acclaimed warrior, musician, writer, and poet.
-Our aim is to teach Senior men to recover their masculine heart, defined in the image of a passionate God.
+Our aim is to teach Senior and Junior men to recover their masculine heart, defined in the image of a passionate God.

 Christian Woman is both a textual and topical Bible study.
 Using the life stories of important women in the Bible as platforms, the study seeks to help young women explore the idea of what it means to have a true, growing relationship with God.
 From that starting point, the study then moves to a discussion of how to view the other significant relationships in a woman's life through a Godly lens.
 Because this class is responsible for girls' chapel, the students are also given the opportunity to plan and lead public worship.